Alternative names Abdominal film, X-ray abdomen, KUB (if the test is done to look for problems associated with the kidneys, ureters or bladder).

 - To identify suspected problems in the urinary system such as kidney stones.

 - To locate an object that has been swallowed or put into a body cavity.

 - Confirm the proper position of lines and tubes used by your doctor for treatment such as a tube to drain the stomach (nasogastric tube), a feeding tube in the stomach or a tube to drain the kidney (nephrostomy tube).

 How should I prepare?
 Before the test you should tell the radiographer if you are or may be pregnant.
 An abdominal film is not usually done during pregnancy because of the radiation danger to your baby (foetus).
-You should inform the radiographer if you had an X-ray test using barium contrast such as a barium enema or swallow in the last 4 days as this can influence the picture quality.

 You may need to take off any jewellery that will be in the way of the X-ray picture.